 Where to Buy Oyster Mushrooms

 Since most commercially available oyster mushrooms are cultivated in greenhouses, they tend to be available all year round.
+They are sometimes sold loose by the ounce but are more often sold packaged or bagged for a set price.
 They sometimes appear at major supermarkets in the produce section, and fresh and dried mushrooms can often be found at Asian markets.
 Wild varieties are in season during the fall.

 Look for mushrooms or clusters of mushrooms with a bright, springy texture and no wilted or dark spots.
 These spots indicate the mushrooms have soaked up moisture and started to go bad.
 Dried mushrooms should be in an airtight container and mostly whole with a pleasant aroma.